ibm-cloud-docs/containers/cs_vpn.md

 3. Choose one of the following options for the IP address for the cluster VPN endpoint:
     * **Public IP address of the cluster's private gateway**: If your worker nodes are connected to a private VLAN only, then the outbound VPN request is routed through the private gateway in order to reach the internet.
 The public IP address of the private gateway is used for the VPN connection.
     * **Public IP address of the worker node where the strongSwan pod is running**: If the worker node where the strongSwan pod is running is connected to a public VLAN, then the worker node's public IP address is used for the VPN connection.
-        **Note**:
+        <br>**Note**:
         * If the strongSwan pod is deleted and rescheduled onto a different worker node in the cluster, then the public IP address of the VPN changes.
 The on-premises VPN endpoint of the remote network must allow the VPN connection to be established from the public IP address of any of the cluster worker nodes.
         * If the remote VPN endpoint cannot handle VPN connections from multiple public IP addresses, limit the nodes that the strongSwan VPN pod deploys to.
 Set `nodeSelector` to the IP addresses of specific worker nodes or a worker node label.
 For example, the value `kubernetes.io/hostname: 10.232.xx.xx,10.233.xx.xx` allows the VPN pod to deploy to those worker nodes only.
 The value `strongswan: vpn` restricts the VPN pod to running on any worker nodes with that label.
 You can use any worker node label.
 To allow different worker nodes to be used with different helm chart deployments, use `strongswan: <release_name>``.
 For high availability, select at least two worker nodes.
     * **Public IP address of the strongSwan service**: To establish connection by using the IP address of the strongSwan VPN service, set `connectUsingLoadBalancerIP` to `true`.
 The strongSwan service IP address is either a portable public IP address you can specify in the `loadBalancerIP` setting, or an available portable public IP address that is automatically assigned to the service.
-        **Note**:
+        <br>**Note**:
         * All of the cluster worker nodes must be on the same public VLAN.
 Otherwise, you must use the `nodeSelector` setting to ensure that the VPN pod deploys to a worker node on the same public VLAN as the `loadBalancerIP`.
         * You must configure the strongSwan service public IP address on the on-premises VPN endpoint.
         * If `connectUsingLoadBalancerIP` is set to `true` and `ipsec.keyexchange` is set to `ikev1`, you must set `enableServiceSourceIP` to `true`.
 4. Optional: Set `loadBalancerIP` to a portable public IP address for the strongSwan VPN service.
-Specifying an IP address is useful when you need a stable IP address, such as when you must designate which IP addresses are permitted through an on-premises firewall. * The cluster must have at least one available public Load Balancer IP address.
+Specifying an IP address is useful when you need a stable IP address, such as when you must designate which IP addresses are permitted through an on-premises firewall.
+The cluster must have at least one available public Load Balancer IP address.
 [You can check to see your available public IP addresses](cs_subnets.html#review_ip) or [free up a used IP address](cs_subnets.html#free).
     **Note**: If you leave this setting blank, a free portable public IP address is used.

 #### Step 4: Access cluster resources over the VPN connection